amarinjs/sitio/_posts/2019-09-27-error-detection.md

 Computes remainder of a polynomial (Ethernet)

-<a class="button button--primary button--rounded button--xs" href="">PROS</a> More robust, protects against any 2 bit error
+<a class="button button--success button--rounded button--xs" href="">PROS</a> More robust, protects against any 2 bit error

 <a class="button button--primary button--rounded button--xs" href="">CONS</a> More expensive in computation terms than checksum (Easy in HW)